iesgn/openstack-debian-ansible/README.md

 The networking option used is Self-service networks using linux bridges.

-These playbooks have been written with the idea of using them in a real deployment with physical servers, but thay can be used too to deploy a OpenStack test environment with vagrant using vagrant-libvirt plugin.
+These playbooks have been written with the idea of using them in a real deployment with physical servers, but thay can be used to deploy a OpenStack test environment with:

+* Vagrant using vagrant-libvirt plugin.
+* OpenStack Heat

 **This is a work in progress, feel free to open issues on github**